 A beautiful little space that’s perfect for private viewings with friends, King Street Townhouse‘s screening room often hosts screenings around special occasions, for example, Christmas and Valentine’s, however, there’s also a number of packages available to enjoy the mini cinema with just your friends.
 Packages include food, drinks, sweets and a movie, with prices starting at £35pp for 10 people.
 King Street Townhouse, 10 Booth St, M2 4AW.

-Previously located in a really cool warehouse space behind Piccadilly station, Chapeltown Picture House regularly hosts a schedule of cult classic movies including Tarantino masterpieces, grindhouse hits and general old classics.
+Previously located in a really cool warehouse space near the Green Quarter, Chapeltown Picture House regularly hosts a schedule of cult classic movies including Tarantino masterpieces, grindhouse hits and general old classics.
 CULTPLEX has a full and varied schedule of not only film screenings but gaming and comedy too, which can be found here.
 The space is super social and stocks craft beers, with dog-friendly screenings available, too.
-The location is currently on the move and is set to re-open again in August.
-Stay tuned for more updates!
+Chapeltown Picture House, 50 Red Bank, Cheetham Hill, M4 4HF.